-Now let's back up and put this promise in its context.
-When we come to John 15, Jesus is teaching His followers about life in the vine.
+Let's find out.
+To begin, we need to put this promise in its context.
+As we come to John 15, we find Jesus teaching His followers about life in the vine.
 Last week, as we explored verses 1-4, we saw three things.

 First, life in the vine is a picture.
-"I am the true vine," said Jesus.
+"I am the true vine," said Jesus in verse 1.
 Israel was chosen to be a vine, but like every sinner since Adam, Israel failed to produce as God intended.
 Israel became a degenerate vine.
 But in His grace, God sent Jesus to take the sinner's place.
 He is the true vine.